Bents Basin State Conservation Area: History

 Aboriginal Australians were denizens of the area due to its vicinity to the Nepean River, which featured food and water.
 The Basin is believed to have been a traditional meeting and trading place between Aboriginal groups.
 Having spiritual and cultural significance to Aboriginal communities, camps were used to provide an opportunity for Aboriginal people to connect with each other and their culture.

 Bents Basin was discovered in 1804 by the botanist George Caley, who named it 'Dovedale', where it has since then been a popular place for botanists.
 The site was originally a small natural basin formed in an erosion basin banked by sandstone outcrops, considerably enlarged with a large earth fill dam constructed by the Army's 17th Construction Squadron in 1987–88.

 A prominent inn was located within the park and is listed on the NSW State Heritage Inventory.
 The inn was built in the 1860s and the site is of local importance, as it gives details of western Sydney's history, early road networks and the rise and fall of rural communities in the region.
 Destroyed in the 1950s, the inn's location is marked by a pepper tree (Schinus areira).
 The Basin was reserved as State Recreation Area in 1994.

 Geography

 The Basin features a floodplain and is on a plateau.
 The basin is a circular lagoon-like pool that is 120 m across and over 22 m at its deepest, travelling about 150 km northeast (through Hawkesbury River) before reaching the ocean in Central Coast.
-Bents Basin is around 36km south of Penrith and 56km south-west of Sydney central business district.
+Bents Basin is around 36 km south of Penrith and 56 km south-west of Sydney central business district.
 To the east of the basin is a cleared undulating paddock on the clay soils from the Wianamatta Shale of the Cumberland Plain.

 The Basin adjoins Gulguer Nature Reserve to the south.
 Two small creeks exist in the area.
 Large parts of the reserve are prone to flood.
 During flood events the basin is either fully closed or partially closed to all water-based activity because of hazardous conditions.